mattpollack/GlorkSimulator/README.md

 Head clipping

-Separate attack/move tentacle

 Bullets that collide with buildings

-Damage decals on building

 Going under buildings, body collision

-Achievements
- - Can be the tutorial???

-Hit indications

 "wanted level"

-Variety in building texture

 FIX THE LASER | DON'T MAKE IT A PROJECTILE